 Liberation means freedom.
-This sense of freedom/liberation is in reality the experience of being the yogi as the Spirit having the human experience—felt as bliss.
-Lord Siva is called Satchidananda- meaning Sat-truth, chit-consciousness, ananda-bliss.
+This sense of freedom/liberation is in reality the experience of being the yogi as the Spirit having the human experience.
+It is felt as bliss.
+Lord Siva is called Satchidananda.
+This means Sat-truth, chit-consciousness, ananda-bliss.
 When we experience bliss and transform our life experience as bliss, we attain the body of bliss and the mind of Turiya.
 Mahasivratri holds the condensed and intense experience of this bliss that liberates us.
 Doing the inner pilgrimage through Mahasivratri for a yogi is the attainment of the honey pot.

-The difference between a slave and an emperor is: Who owns time?
+The difference between a slave and an emperor is this: Who owns time?

-We are all caught in the 24-hour clock of time, tied to the sleeping, dreaming, and awake states of the mind, the mind in its moods of ups and downs.
+We are all caught in the 24-hour clock of time.
+This cycle is tied to the sleeping, dreaming, and awake states of the mind.
+The mind in its moods of ups and downs.
 In these states, life circumstances keep us running the same old race.
 A yogi, by contrast, is liberated from this time clock.